litvinovvo/erc721-extensions/README.md

 Contract features:
 1. Mint process randomization
+2. Enumerate owners
-2. Royalty distribution between owners
+3. Royalty distribution between owners, ignore list for marketplaces
+4. Whitelist for free mints

 **Contracts never been audited, use it on your own risk**